 In addition to extending the benefits of the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) Yojana to "all" land holding eligible farmer families, the Central Government on 31 May 2019 approved a new pension cover for farmers in its first Cabinet meeting on forming the new government.

-The Pradhan Mantri Kisan Pension Yojana will provide small and marginal farmers with a minimum fixed pension of Rs 3,000 per month on attaining the age of 60 years.
+The Pradhan Mantri Kisan Mandhan Yojana will provide small and marginal farmers with a minimum fixed pension of Rs 3,000 per month on attaining the age of 60 years.

-In a statement, the government said that an estimated 5 crore farmers will be receiving the pension benefit in the first three years itself.
+In an earlier statement, the government said that an estimated 5 crore farmers will be receiving the pension benefit in the first three years itself.
 The Central government will make an equal contribution towards this voluntary pension scheme.

 "It is estimated that 5 crore small and marginal farmers will benefit in the first three years itself.
 The Central Government would spend Rs.
 10774.50 crore for a period of 3 years towards its contribution (matching share) for providing social security cover as envisaged under the scheme," the Ministry of Agriculture and Farmers Welfare said in a release.